act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Passed Example 2

-This `div` element has a `letter-spacing` of `0.12em` which is equal to the permissible minimum, given the default pixel size of the body is 16 pixels.
+This `div` element has a `letter-spacing` of `0.12em` which is equal to the permissible minimum, given the pixel size of the body is 16 pixels.
 Since the [important flag][] is not set, the user can increase the `letter-spacing` above the permissible minimum value.

 ```html
 <html>